kosbarts/Commissioner/README.md

 Commissioner supports the Google Latin Plus and Google Latin Pro character sets.
 Further expansions to scripts support include Greek and Cyrillic and are coming in 2020.

-This typeface was funded by Google and is distributed by Google Fonts.
+This typeface project received financial support from Google, and in the future may be available in Google Fonts.

 **Variable Axes**